Spinach Dip Cheese Crisps

 What goes well with Spinach Dip Cheese Crisps?

 These versatile crisps are excellent served alone as a snack.
 They also pair wonderfully alongside hearty soups or fresh salads.
-For a party spread, consider adding them to a charcuterie board, or offer them with dipping sauces like ranch, marinara, or a light sriracha mayo.
+For a party spread, consider adding them to a charcuterie board, or offer them with dipping sauces like ranch or marinara.

 Can I make Spinach Dip Cheese Crisps dairy-free?